zeeshanahmad0201/email_verification_tool/readme.md

 ## Contributing

-We welcome contributions to enhance the Email Verifier Tool.
+We welcome contributions to enhance the Email Verification Tool.
 If you have any improvements, bug fixes, or new features, please follow these steps to contribute:

 1. **Fork the Repository**: Create your own fork of the project.
 2. **Create a Branch**: Create a new branch for your changes.